Struggling with high cholesterol but can’t get rid of your favorite snacks?

-* The fact that your body will slowly and naturally get to adapt better with the burning calories effects.
+* The fact that your body will slowly and naturally get to adapt better to the burning calories effects.

 * More sustainable in the long haul because you don’t need to be strict on your diet plan.

-* You won’t be losing much muscles mass as you are not stricter in dieting.
+* You won’t be losing much muscle mass as you are not stricter in dieting.

 * Physical visible – most likely the visible stretch mark on the body will be reduced especially on the buttocks area.

-It seems still a little to lose but in case to those who are still not aware, according to the CDC again, even 5 – 10 percent of weight loss of the total body weight may have great positive health impact to our body such as blood sugar, blood pressure, and cholesterol level.
+It seems still a little to lose but in case those are still not aware, according to the CDC again, even 5 – 10 percent of weight loss of the total body weight may have a great positive health impact on our body such as blood sugar, blood pressure, and cholesterol level.

 3. Try to adopt a Mediterranean diet to your meals.